marcysutton/reveal-a11y/README.md

 ### Hidden offscreen slides

 This plugin adds CSS to "really hide" offscreen slides using `display: none;` on an element wrapping each slide.
-This technique is used to avoid issues with transitions and `display: none`.
-For this to work, the styles must be loaded in HTML as a `<link>` tag as opposed to injecting dynamically with JavaScript.
+This technique was used to avoid issues with transitions and `display: none`.
+For this to work, the styles must be loaded in HTML as a `<link>` tag (as opposed to injecting dynamically with JavaScript).

 ### Dynamic Skip Links / Table of Contents

-Only supports nesting sections 2 levels deep.
-This plugin injects a Skip to Navigation link at the beginning of the source order as well as an unordered list of slide links at the end.
+This plugin only supports nesting of sections 2 levels deep.
+It injects a "Skip to Navigation" link at the beginning of the source order as well as an unordered list of slide links at the end.
+The content for those links is sourced from each slide: it grabs either the first child text node or the bare `textContent`.
 Various selectors for injected markup can be manipulated as options.

-Default options (modifiable in plugin/accessibility/helper.js):
+Default options (modifiable in `plugin/accessibility/helper.js`):

 ```
 new SkipLinks({